Anchorsify/Anchorsify.github.io/_pages/Mist.md

 (2) (Requires CHA-based SDB Feature) You use your CHA in place of your DEX for the Blademaster ability with your sword.

 *Tassel Features*
-(4) While using Chakra Flow (either version) with your sword, you can parry attacks from your current Chakra Flow elemental strength in the same way you can parry Taijutsu.
+(4) While using Chakra Flow (either version) with your sword, you can parry attacks from your current Chakra Flow element and elemental strength in the same way you can parry Taijutsu.
 (4) As a Chakra +5, Speed +3 link you can replace your sword's 'Sword' tag with any of the following: Polearm, Fan, Chain, by forming chakra over your blade to take the shape of another type of weapon, allowing you to potentially use different jutsu dependent upon other weapon types.

 ###### b.
 Balance